mohammad-IR/Appointment/README.md

 5. CreateAsync
 6. RemoveAsync

-and this method create or delete or search appointment more of that don't user in web becouse don't have time but can by use in search by Ajax.
+and this method create or delete or search appointment more of that don't use in web becouse don't have time but can by use in search by Ajax.
 ## Utitlities
 this part is for Enum or Roles for Example *SD* write two role user and admin and use another part